CSCfi/csc-user-guide/docs/apps/maestro.md

 Maestro can be installed on a Linux, Mac or Windows computer.
-Download the appropriate files from [www.schrodinger.com](https://www.schrodinger.com/) You don't need a license to _download_ the software, but you'll need to configure licensing before you can _run_ it.
+Download the appropriate files from [www.schrodinger.com](https://www.schrodinger.com/) You don't need a license to _download_ the software, although you need to register to the Schrödinger website, but you'll need to configure licensing before you can _run_ it.
 [These instructions to configure licensing](https://wiki.eduuni.fi/pages/viewpage.action?pageId=130528861) require Haka authentication.